New here? Start with the complete side hustle guide →

 Final Thoughts

-Setting up a Pinterest business account properly takes about an hour if you do everything in this guide — the account itself, the profile, website verification, rich pins, and your first boards.
+Setting up a Pinterest business account properly takes about an hour if you do everything in this guide — the account, the profile, website verification, rich pins, and your first boards.

 That hour is worth it.
-Getting the foundation right means everything you do after it — your pins, your keyword research, your scheduling — builds on something solid.
+Get the foundation right and everything you do after it — your pins, your keyword research, your scheduling — builds on something solid.

-Don’t rush through the setup just to start pinning.
+So don’t rush it just to start pinning.
 Do it once, do it properly, and move on.

 Next step: Pinterest Keyword Research